polarode/hska-go-generics/README.md

 instance Arbitrary String where arbitrary = listOf arbitrary
 ```
-The funtions `elements` and `listOf` used here are defined by the QuickCheck package. `elements` allows to generate a random single value from a list of possible values, while `listOf` allows to generate a list of random elements.
+The functions `elements` and `listOf` used here are defined by the QuickCheck package. `elements` allows to generate a random single value from a list of possible values, while `listOf` allows to generate a list of random elements.
 The implementation can be looked up in the [QuickCheck Source](https://hackage.haskell.org/package/QuickCheck-2.14.2/docs/src/Test.QuickCheck.Gen.html):
 ```haskell
 -- | Generates one of the given values.
 The input list must be non-empty. elements :: [a] -> Gen a